 Conservation Status: Near Threatened.
 2009.
 J.S.
 Donaldson.

+Description.
 This Tree can grow to a height of 2m and has a diameter of up to 30cm.
 This is relatively narrow.
 The Stem is woolly between leaf bases – hence the specific name.
-Much Persistent woody leaf bases provide much of the structural support for the trunk.
+The many persistent, woody leaf bases provide much of the structural support for the trunk.
 These surround the stem.
-More than one stem may be present and Suckers may be present.
+More than one stem and Suckers may be present.

-Cycads are unique Gymnosperms with compound Leaves.
+Cycads are unique Gymnosperms with pinnately compound Leaves (here the leaflets are arranged along either side of the leaf rachis, the central stalk, like a feather).
 These leaves are green to bluish green, almost silvery, up to 90cm long and tend to curve backwards.
 They are strongly keeled and pinnately compound (leaflets are arranged along either side of the leaf rachis – a central stalk).
 Young leaves are silvery and hairy.
 Leaflets are not lobed, but do overlap and have clearly visible veins on the lower, slightly lighter, surface.
 The central leaflets are the largest – up to 140 x 8mm.
-Leaflets have a powdery bloom and are initially bluish green becoming green with time.
+Leaflets have a powdery bloom and are initially bluish green, becoming green with time.
 Leaflet size decreases towards the spineless Petiole (leaf stalk) – which is up to 10cm long.
 The Rachis (main axis bearing flowers or leaflets) is greenish.

-Cones are usually produced on an annual basis and are initially creamy yellow changing to grey.
-They are covered with a persistent hairy layer giving a creamy-grey colour.
+The initially creamy yellow Cones change to grey and are usually produced on an annual basis.
+They are covered with a persistent hairy layer giving the colour.
 The tree is dioecious (having male and female cones on different plants).
-The Male cone are reddish, woolly, slightly shorter, cylindrical but much narrower than the female cones and up to 30 x 6cm.
+The Male cone are reddish, woolly, cylindrical but much narrower and slightly shorter than the female cones.
+Each cone is up to 30 x 6cm.
 The barrel shaped Female cones are densely woolly and up to 4 are produced.
 Each is up to 35 x 15cm.
 They are situated on a stalk that is up to 2cm long.
 Seeds are up to 3 x 2cm and have a yellow fleshy testa (this type of seed coat is called a sarcotesta).

 Distribution & Ecology

-This cycad is slow growing and is endemic in South Africa.
+This cycad is slow growing and is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in South Africa.
 Plants can be found on sandstone slopes and in sheltered valleys.
 They occur mainly in the catchment area of the Olifants and Wilge Rivers.
 The former starts near Bethal – (about 150km east of Johannesburg in Mpumalanga) and Breyten which is the highest point on the watershed between the westward flowing Vaal River system draining into the Atlantic Ocean and the eastward flowing Olifants and Komati River systems which drains into the Indian Ocean after flowing through Mozambique.
-This tree is fire and frost resistant and the dark stem colour may also reflect the passage of fire.
+This Cycad is fire and frost resistant and the dark stem colour may also reflect the passage of fire.
 Trees are found in deep sandy soil, often in grassland where annual rainfall is in the region of 660-770mm.
 They occur naturally in Gauteng and Mpumalanga to the East of eMalahleni (Witbank).
-Altitude rrange is up to 1 800m.
+Altitude range is up to 1 800m.
 There are only 2 known insects that feed exclusively on the cycad gametophyte.
 One of these is the long-snouted weevil, Antliarhinus zamiae, which lays its eggs inside the cycad seeds and the hatched larvae devour the seeds.
 The effect can be devastating – for the trees.